 - The sociological aspects of motorcycle use and transportation generally.

-These will be addressed mainly by making grants to other organisations to carry out the research but it wouldn’t exclude the BMF from carrying out such research through the sponsorship of research projects carried out in academic institutions.
-A recent example, the BMF was requested by a government organisation to support the production of guidelines for road designers.
+These will be addressed mainly by making grants to other organisations to carry out the research, but BMF can also carry out such research through the sponsorship of research projects carried out in academic institutions.
+As a recent example, the BMF was requested by a government organisation to support the production of guidelines for road designers.

 Charitable work in action

-The BMF and its regions have a long association with charitable fund raising from pet food runs to a larger ‘Make A Wish’ for the Great Northern Bike Run or with working with Mencap on the National Rally.
+The BMF and its regions have a long association with charitable fundraising from pet food runs to a larger ‘Make A Wish’ rides for the Great Northern Bike Run or with working with Mencap on the National Rally.
 The BMF also supports Spinal Research with the Spine Ride to BMF events.

 The BMF Foundation has a board of unpaid members (the Trustees) and is totally independent from the BMF.

-The Foundation could fund work into public road safety and safe practices for all road users including motorcyclists, passengers and pedestrians.
+The Foundation can fund work into public road safety and safe practices for all road users, including motorcyclists, passengers and pedestrians.

 Making a difference